-On June 29, 2009, the Fraternal Order of Police/Metropolitan Police Department Labor Committee ("FOP," "Union" or "Complainant") filed a document styled "Unfair Labor Practice Complaint and Request for Preliminary Relief" against the District of Columbia Metropolitan Police Department ("MPD" or "Respondents").
-The Complainant alleges that MPD has violated D.C.
-Code §1-617.04(a) by: (1) "interfering, restraining, or coercing Chairman [Kristopher]
+On June 29, 2009, the Fraternal Order of Police/Metropolitan Police Department Labor Committee ("FOP", "Union" or "Complainant") filed a document styled Unfair Labor Practice Complaint and Request for Preliminary Relief against the District of Columbia Metropolitan Police Department ("MPD" or "Respondents"), Chief Cathy Lanier, Lieutenant Dean Welch, Commander Christopher Lojacono and Assistant Chief MichaelAnzallo.
+(See Compl. at p.
+4) The Complainant alleges that MPD has violated D.C.
+Code '1-617.04(a)1 by: (1) "interfering, restraining, or coercing Chairman [Kristopher] Baumann's exercise of rights guaranteed by the [Comprehensive Merit Personnel Act]", (Compl. at p.
+6); and (2) repudiating Article 9 of the parties' collective bargaining agreement ("CBA").
+(See Compl. at pgs.
+7-8).